lobotomlzed/cmdX/README.md

 - `libjsoncpp`

 ## Usage:
-- `./cmdX [config.sxcu]` – Captures a screenshot and uploads it using the provided configuration file.
+- `./cmdX [config.sxcu] full/areah` – Captures a screenshot in a mode, uploads using the config file.
-- `./cmdX` – Captures a screenshot and saves it locally.